Menu Close

 It represents argument, counter argument and synthesis or conclusion.
 Arguments and counter arguments continue till final synthesis emerges.
 Dialectics can be represented through the equation.
 Thesis + antithesis = synthesis.

-Hegel’s contribution.
+Hegel’s Contribution

 Hegel has used the concept of dialectics to show ‘the nature of movement of history.’
 History is a movement of idea.